pudly/schmopera-hugo/content/articles/and-then-it-was-november.md

 ---
-title: ...and then it was November
+title: "...and then it was November"
 ---

 Hello, Schmop-Tops.